hsf-training/hsf-training-singularity-webpage/_episodes/01-introduction.md

 > ## Docker and Apptainer/Singularity
 > As you will learn in this training module, Apptainer/Singularity [*can* be used with Docker images](https://apptainer.org/docs/user/main/docker_and_oci.html).
-> If you want to learn more about docker, check out [our docker training](https://hsf-training.github.io/hsf-training-docker/index.html).
+> If you want to learn more about Docker or Podman, check out [our podman/docker training](https://hsf-training.github.io/hsf-training-docker/index.html).
 {: .callout}

 # Apptainer vs Singularity
 In these lessons you see the name *Apptainer* or *Apptainer/Singularity*, and the command `apptainer`.
 As stated in the [move and renaming announcement](https://apptainer.org/news/community-announcement-20211130/), "Singularity IS Apptainer".
 Currently there are three products derived from the original Singularity project from 2015:
-* *Singularity*: commercial software by [Sylabs](https://sylabs.io/).
+* *SingularityPro*: commercial software by [Sylabs](https://sylabs.io/).
 * [*SingularityCE*](https://sylabs.io/2022/06/singularityce-is-singularity/): open source Singularity supported by Sylabs.
-* *Apptainer*: open source Singularity, recently renamed and hosted by the [Linux Foundation](https://www.linuxfoundation.org/).
+* *Apptainer*: open source Singularity, renamed in 2021 and hosted by the [Linux Foundation](https://www.linuxfoundation.org/).
-As of Fall 2022 all three Apptainer/Singularity versions are compatible and practically the same, but have different roadmaps.
+As of Spring 2024 all three Apptainer/Singularity versions are compatible and practically the same (differ in some additional format support), but have different roadmaps.
 There is hope that in the future they will join forces, but this is not currently the case.
 To understand how this came to be you can read the [Singularity history on Wikipedia](https://en.wikipedia.org/wiki/Singularity_%28software%29#History).

 We are following Apptainer, the most adopted variation in the scientific community, so we are using the `apptainer` command.
-If you are using Singularity or SingularityCE, just replace the command `apptainer` with `singularity` and the `APPTAINER_` and  `APPTAINERENV_` variable prefixes  with `SINGULARITY_` and  `SINGULARITYENV_`.
+If you are using SingularityPro or SingularityCE, just replace the command `apptainer` with `singularity` and the `APPTAINER_` and  `APPTAINERENV_` variable prefixes  with `SINGULARITY_` and  `SINGULARITYENV_`.
- But since its previous version was named Singularity and it If you have older scripts still using the `singularity` command they will work also in Apptainer because it is providing the `singularity` alias and [full compatibility with the previous Singularity environment](https://apptainer.org/docs/user/main/singularity_compatibility.html).
+If you have older scripts still using the `singularity` command and `SINGULARITY...` variables, they will work also in Apptainer because it is providing the `singularity` alias and [full compatibility with the previous Singularity environment](https://apptainer.org/docs/user/main/singularity_compatibility.html).

 # Documentation